Make It a Safe Summer for Your Kids

 Summer is the time to make memories and enjoy the great outdoors; however, there are risks that everyone should be aware of to ensure safety.
 A few quick tips and a few bits of knowledge will go a long way.

 Drowning is the number one cause of unintentional death in children under four years old.
-In fact, every year close to 400 children die from drowning.
+In fact, every year close to 400 children dies from drowning.
 Even in a pool under a foot deep, a child can drown so using pool safety devices, such as floaties and life vests, are important.
 An adult must always be present.

-But water itself is not the only danger around swimming pools.
+But the water itself is not the only danger around swimming pools.
 The CDC reports that each year almost 5,000 people are injured from pool chemicals.
 Half of these victims were under the age of 18.
 The CDC recommends some basic safety guidelines:

 Kids at home during the summer spend a lot of time on backyard equipment.
 One item to reconsider is the trampoline.
 The American Academy of Pediatrics strongly advises against allowing children to play on trampolines.
-In fact, a ten year study published in the Journal of Pediatric Orthopaedics noted that there were over a million emergency room visits during the decade, almost 30% of which were for fractures.
+In fact, a ten-year study published in the Journal of Pediatric Orthopaedics noted that there were over a million emergency room visits during the decade, almost 30% of which were for fractures.
 If your kids are devoted to the trampoline, at the very least keep these safety tips in mind:

 Hot weather can cause problems for people of all ages.
 Make sure that everyone spending time outdoors is wearing a broad-spectrum sunscreen to avoid sunburn.
 Sunscreen should be reapplied frequently if you’re sweating or spending time in the water.
 If the weather is particularly warm, schedule breaks out of the heat so kids can cool down and avoid heat illness.